estidlore/litus/docs/string/trim.md

 ## Arguments

 - `str: string` - The string to trim
-- `chars?: string` - Optional.
-The characters to trim from the string.
-Defaults to whitespace
+- `chars?: string = " "` - Optional.
+The characters to trim from the string

 ## Returns